String Quartet No. 13 (Beethoven): In media

 The Cavatina (performed by the Budapest String Quartet) is the final piece on the Voyager Golden Record, a phonograph record containing a broad sample of Earth's sounds, languages, and music sent into interstellar space in 1977 with the two unmanned Voyager probes.
-It immediately follows after the gospel blues song "Dark Was the Night, Cold Was the Ground" by Blind Willie Johnson, a blind and a deaf musician side by side.
+It follows the gospel blues song "Dark Was the Night, Cold Was the Ground" by Blind Willie Johnson, a blind and a deaf musician.
 Voyager 1 entered interstellar space in 2012; Voyager 2 followed suit in 2018.

 The Cavatina also appears in "Love and War", an episode from the sixth season of M*A*S*H, in the background as Hawkeye has dinner with an aristocratic Korean woman.

-Score manuscript saved from Nazi loot
+Ownership of manuscript

-Beethoven, who died in 1827, gave the score of opus 130's fourth movement to his secretary, Karl Holz.
+Beethoven gave the score of opus 130's fourth movement to his secretary, Karl Holz.
 At least two private owners in Vienna are known to have later acquired it.
 In the early 20th century, it came into the possession of the Petscheks, a wealthy Czech Jewish family involved in banking and the mining industry.

-Following the Nazi invasion of Czechoslovakia in 1939, the Petscheks fled to the United States.
+Following the Nazi invasion of Czechoslovakia in 1938, the Petscheks fled to the United States.
 They attempted to send the score by post, but it was intercepted by the Gestapo.
 The Nazis asked an expert from The Moravian Museum in Brno to verify the score's authenticity.
-According to the current museum curator Simona Šindelářová, the expert recognized Beethoven's handwriting, but in order to save the manuscript from being looted he lied to the Nazis and said it was not authentic.
+According to the current museum curator, Simona Šindelářová, the expert recognized Beethoven's handwriting, but in order to save the manuscript from being looted he lied to the Nazis and said it was not authentic.
 The museum was then allowed to keep it.
 It remained with the Moravian Museum for more than 80 years.

-The Nazis seized most of the Petscheks' assets and possessions, which Czechoslovakia’s Communist regime nationalized after the war.
+The Nazis seized most of the Petscheks' assets and possessions, which Czechoslovakia's Communist regime nationalized after the war.
 Franz Petschek, who had run the family's mining businesses in Czechoslovakia, tried from his new home in the U.S. to get the manuscript back but got scant sympathy from the Communist government.

-In August 2022, the Moravian Museum returned the manuscript to the heirs of the Petschek family, adhering to the Terezín Declaration, which urged governments to make every effort to return former Jewish properties confiscated by the Nazis, fascists and their collaborators to their original owners.
+In August 2022, the Moravian Museum returned the manuscript to the heirs of the Petschek family, adhering to the Terezín Declaration, which urged governments to make every effort to return former Jewish property confiscated by the Nazis, fascists, and their collaborators to its original owners.

 Before returning the manuscript, the museum exhibited it for five days.
 It had not been exhibited during the museum's prolonged custody of it.
 "It's one of the most precious items in our collections", Šindelářová said.
 "We're sorry about losing it, but it rightly belongs to the Petschek family".

+In 2024, the Beethoven House in Bonn acquired the original manuscript of the fourth movement.